Thermistors for Temperature Measurement, Compensation, and Control

 Application Overview Ametherm’s DG series glass-encapsulated thermistors provide long-term stability and reliability for high-accuracy temperature sensing in automotive and industrial applications.
 Hermetically sealed, the thermistors eliminate errors in resistance readings due to moisture penetration, while offering high operating temperatures and a compact size.
-DG Series Application Benefits • Provide faster, more-accurate, and less-expensive alternatives to thermocouples and RTD probes • Free from limitations due to solder temperature, which enables them … Continue Reading
+DG Series Application Benefits Provide faster, more-accurate, and less-expensive alternatives to thermocouples and RTD probes Free from limitations due to solder temperature, which enables them to offer … Continue Reading

 The Relationship between Thermal Time Constant and Temperature Sensors In this article, we’ll break down the relationship between the thermal time constant and NTC thermistors.
 We’ll also cover the importance of selecting the right thermistor with characteristics that will produce the correct thermal time constant for your application.
 Further down in this article, we demonstrate one way to measure thermal time constant; running two tests, then present the results.
 What is Thermal … Continue Reading

 The information you need is just a click away!